alekLukanen/Sentinel-2-Mapping-Service/README.md

 PROJECT_PYTHON_PATH="/repo-path-here/.venv/bin/python"
 ```

-You can also set the UI build path for a react build directory.
-A UI is not included with this repository.
+You can also set the UI build path for a React build directory.
+An example React UI is included
+with this project.
+You will need to build the UI if you wish to deploy the code, but you can
+also just run with the React web server for local testing.

 ## Setup the Python Virtual Environment